moonfirefly/Blokade/README.md

 got from <a href="http://www.joshuahardin.com/free_music_loops.php">Joshua Hardin</a>.

 Open the project in Xcode 4.5.2 with Quartz and SFML 2.0 installed and the game should compile and run right away.

 The Code::Blocks project is also provided so you can compile on Windows.
+Install the one bundled with MinGW and link with library MinGW TDM GCC 4.7.1 32bit found on <a href="http://sfml.my-gate.net/nightly/">SFML nightly builds</a> for best results.

 Video
 -----